-Adaptive Server Enterprise for Windows NT is a full-featured Adaptive Server that runs on Windows NT operating systems in the Windows environment.
+Adaptive Server Enterprise for Windows is a full-featured Adaptive Server that runs on Windows operating systems in the Windows environment.

-Note The instructions in this book assume that Adaptive Server is installed and running.
-For information about installing and starting Adaptive Server, see Adaptive Server Enterprise Installation Guide for Windows NT.
+The instructions in this book assume that Adaptive Server is installed and running.
+For information about installing and starting Adaptive Server, see the Installation Guide for your platform.